 Could the Color Run Damage Your Lungs?

 The Color Run and other similar races say the powder they throw is simply cornstarch tinted with an FDA-approved dye.
-They also say you’re supposed to throw it onto the lower half of your body.
+They also say you’re only supposed to throw it onto the lower half of your body.
 But many runners who completed the race can attest that the powder gets so thick it looks more like smoke.
-In fact, the Color Run’s website recommends bringing sunglasses or goggles and a bandana to wear that can prevent excessive inhalation.
+In fact, the Color Run’s website recommends bringing sunglasses or goggles and a bandana to wear to prevent excessive inhalation.

 Lung specialist Dr. Brian Christman currently serves on the American Lung Association’s Scientific Advisory Board.
 Last year, he told the NewsChannel5 reporters that breathing in even small amounts of cornstarch could pose a health hazard.
 After watching the Color Run, Dr. Christman said, “You’d be hard-pressed to find a lung doctor who would advocate that.”
 He also stated that respiratory exposure to hazardous particles can have long-term lung effects, especially on young children and babies.

 “Those particles can be in there for quite a while in your lungs,” explained Dr. Christman.
-“Some of these tinier particles can get absorbed, they get taken up into the lymphatics and the blood stream.”
+“Some of these tinier particles can get absorbed, they get taken up into the lymphatics and the bloodstream.”